 What does Eczema look like on a baby?

+Identifying baby eczema is yet another important part of keeping baby comfortable and treated properly.
 Eczema can appear differently on babies, but the most common symptoms are patches of reddened, dry, or cracked skin that feels scaly, raised, or tender.
 At more severe stages, these patches may ooze or crust over, and should be treated more attentively.
 It’s important to note that eczema can appear differently on babies according to complexion: on lighter complexions, eczema appears red or pinkish, while on darker complexions it can appear brownish, grayish, or purplish.

 How do you get rid of Eczema in babies?